 Filmmakers Pearl Tan and Sarinah Masukor from the City of Sydney have been selected to make three-minute films as part of the latest Diverse Screens project.

-Films will bring new insights, stimulate discussion and generate ideas around cultural diversity, equity, access and inclusion in the arts and creative industries, as part of DARTS’ broader ‘arts as advocacy’ philosophy.
+Launching at AFTRS in May, the films will bring new insights, stimulate discussion and generate ideas around cultural diversity, equity, access and inclusion in the arts and creative industries, as part of DARTS’ broader ‘arts as advocacy’ philosophy.
 Films can be in any genre and previous Diverse Screens filmmakers have produced comedy, drama, documentary and mockumentary films.

 Diverse Screens films have previously been showcase at Made in the West Film Festival, Joy House Film Festival, World Film Fair in New York, Zlatna International Ethnographic Film Festival, Real Film Festival Newcastle, Wollongong Film Festival, Lift-Off Film Fest and the Urban Screens network.